Level 3: Advanced Cohort Training

 • Champion QI within your department and share your knowledge and tools with colleagues

-• Training – attend mandatory training sessions: date coming soon
+• Training – attend mandatory training sessions

 • Read training materials and prepare for sessions with the cohort